Reduce and Reuse

 Our goal is to become a role model for how organizations can reduce waste.
 Here are a few things we have completed or are working toward:

-- Offer paper-free hand driers in restrooms
+- Offer paper-free hand driers in city facility restrooms

-- Offer refillable water stations
+- Offer refillable water stations in city facilities

 - Develop guidance for event planners, businesses, and construction and demolition projects to reduce their waste